-Remote Sound System Controls (Back View Of Steering Wheel)
+Remote Sound System Controls (Rearview Of Steering Wheel)

-The right hand control is a rocker type switch with a pushbutton in the center.
-Pressing the top of the switch will increase the volume, and pressing the bottom of the switch will decrease the volume.
+The right hand control is a rocker type switch with a push-button in the center.
+Pushing the top of the switch will increase the volume, and pushing the bottom of the switch will decrease the volume.

-The button located in the center of the right hand control will switch modes to Radio, CD or other valid audio source.
+The button located in the center of the right hand control will switch modes to Radio, CD or other valid audio sources.

-The left hand control is a rocker type switch with a pushbutton in the center.
+The left hand control is a rocker type switch with a push-button in the center.
 The function of the left hand control is different depending on which mode you are in.